 Medical and dental treatment requires valid consent from the patient.
-If a patient lacks capacity, consent should be sought from their person responsible, except in situations where the treatment is urgent and necessary to save a person’s life or prevent serious damage to their health.
+Informed consent means a patient will be given clear information about what is involved in any proposed treatment and their treatment options.
+Health care providers need to obtain valid consent from a patient before examining or treating them.
+If a patient lacks capacity, consent should be sought from the person with the proper authority, except in situations where the treatment is urgent and necessary to save a person’s life or prevent serious damage to their health.

 - the capacity to provide consent.

 - a good understanding of any side-effects, risks, benefits and alternatives regarding the proposed treatment.

 Health care providers are responsible for providing information, encouraging patients to ask questions and clarifying that the information has been clearly understood.

 Patients are responsible for weighing up the available information and making an informed decision.

 A person must be able to understand and communicate what they are agreeing to for their consent to be valid.
 Some people, whether permanently or temporarily, may lack capacity to give consent.
 Where this is the case a substitute decision maker, with the legal authority to act in the role, may give consent on their behalf.

 Children under 14 years of age are considered to lack capacity to consent to their own treatment.
 Consent for treatment must be obtained from a child’s parent or legal guardian until the child turns 14.

 From the age of 14, a minor may be mature enough to give their own consent.
 Health practitioners should assess whether the young person is capable of consenting and if not, should seek the consent of their parent or guardian.
 A young person’s valid consent cannot be overruled by their parents.